CahhBrownsville/Brownsville-project/README.md

 - `data/brownsville/brownsville.csv` Cleaned dataset containing complaints from the Brownsville area, with building information attached
 - `Brownsville API dataset analysis and visualizations.ipynb` Analysis of nature of complaints in the Brownsville area
 - `building age and size analysis.ipynb` Analysis of building age/sizes and relationship to complaints
+- `brownsville.html` Static version of the map displaying heatmap of complaints, and individual building summaries of complaints and typography

 # Getting started
 This section will guide you on how to get the project running.